ietf-wg-acme/acme/draft-ietf-acme-acme.md

 verify that an applicant for a certificate legitimately represents the domain name(s) in the certificate.

+Different types of certificates reflect different kinds of CA verification of information about the certificate subject.
+"Domain Validation" (DV) certificates are by far the most common type.
+For DV validation, the CA merely verifies that the requester has effective control of the web server and/or DNS server for the domain, but does not explicitly attempt to verify their real-world identity.
+(This is as opposed to "Organization Validation" (OV) and "Extended Validation" (EV) certificates, where the process is intended to also verify the real-world identity of the requester.)

 Existing Web PKI certificate authorities tend to run on a set of ad hoc protocols for certificate issuance and identity verification.
-A typical user experience is something like:
+In the case of DV certificates, a typical user experience is something like:

 * Generate a PKCS#10 {{!RFC2986}} Certificate Signing Request (CSR).
 * Cut-and-paste the CSR into a CA web page.